NubletZ/LinuxOS_Notes/109下/Week-4/README.md

 Mount ponts for removable media such as USB disk, SD card, DVD.

 ### 16. /mnt - Mount directory
-This directory is similar to /media, but instead of mounting the removable media, it is used by syset administrators to manually mout a filesystem.
+This directory is similar to /media, but instead of mounting the removable media, it is used by system administrators to manually mount a filesystem.

 ### 17. /srv - Service data
 this directory contains data for services provided by the system.